Other scientists and scholars' introductions, in full length,

 - Astronomical Computer Calculations: Jarl Hansen, Macro Systems Internet, Coín, Spain.
 OvS.

-The Enigmatic Son of Pharaoh's Daughter,
+OVE VON SPAETH: The Enigmatic Son of Pharaoh's

 - Moses' Identity and Mystery Re-evaluated